Yashwanthramka/Prompt-Enhancer/README.md

    - `npm run dev`

 Open http://localhost:5173 and sign in with your Microsoft account.
 If a local session exists, the app auto-redirects to `/app`.

+### Dev server and API base
+By default, the client uses Vite's proxy to route `/api/*` requests to `http://localhost:8787` where the Express server runs.
+If port 8787 is already in use, the server will auto-increment to the next available port (e.g., 8788).
+In that case either:

+- stop the process using 8787 and restart `npm run dev`, or
+- set `VITE_API_BASE` in `.env` to the actual server origin, e.g. `VITE_API_BASE=http://localhost:8788`, then restart Vite.
+The client will bypass the proxy and call that base URL directly.

 ## OpenRouter models
 The UI selects a model; the server forwards it to `https://openrouter.ai/api/v1/chat/completions`.